 Please scroll down for full specification (including steel section sizes), fencing styles and a detailed explanation of our estate fencing installation method.

 As standard we produce four types of metal post and rail fencing.
-All four stand 1.2m tall approx. The posts are spaced at 1 metre apart and all have 5 traditionally spaced rails, small gap nearer the ground with each spacing becoming greater as they rise up the fence.
+All four stand 1.2m tall (approx) above ground.
+The posts are spaced at 1 metre apart and all have five traditionally spaced rails; a smaller gap at the bottom with each spacing becoming greater as they rise up the fence.

-We publish our spec and section sizes because we are proud to produce a product that is built to last.
+We publish our specification and section sizes because we are proud to produce a product that is built to last.

 With our method of installation we can follow curves and ground contours beautifully, and both at the same time.
 These fences really flow and are very pleasing on the eye.
 These sort of effects are just not possible with pre-fabricated rectangular panels that bolt together.